+*This is the September index

 If the BLS re-codes or renames an index, the successor index shall apply.
 If index data is not available from the BLS for a given month/year (PPI) or quarter (ECI), the most recently published final (not preliminary) index values shall be used for the End Index.
 In the event of such instance, the Start Index will be exactly four years prior to the alternate End Index month/year or quarter.
 The EAP calculation shall remain unchanged.